Rolin-zrl/Rolin-zrl.github.io/_pages/cv.md

 {% include base_path %}

-* M.S. in in Photogrammetry and Remote Sensing, School of Geodesy and Geomatics, Wuhan University, China, *2022.09-2025.06 (expected)*
+* M.S. in Photogrammetry and Remote Sensing, School of Geodesy and Geomatics, Wuhan University, China, *2022.09-2025.06 (expected)*
 * B.S. in Remote Sensing Science and Technology, School of Electronics and Information Engineering，[Harbin Institute of Technology](https://www.hit.edu.cn/), China, *2018.09-2022.06*